teemtee/tmt/docs/tldr/tmt-try.md

 > See also: `tmt`, `tmt-run`.
 > More information: <https://tmt.readthedocs.io/en/stable/stories/cli.html#try>.

+- Quickly experiment with the default provision method (no tests in cwd)

+`tmt try`

-- Run a test in current directory:
+- Run a test in the current working directory:

 `{{cd path/to/test &&}} tmt try`